-If you have any concerns about a child or young person in our academy, you must share this information immediately with our Designated Safeguarding Lead - Sarah Smith (DSL) or one of the other DSL trained staff - Adrian Crossland, Jane Cooper and Lynda Hood.
+If you have any concerns about a child or young person in our academy, you must share this information immediately with our Designated Safeguarding Lead (DSL) or one of the alternate post holders.

 Do not think that your worry is insignificant if it is about hygiene, appearance or behaviour - we would rather you told us as we would rather know about something that appears small than miss a worrying situation.